studica/studica-docs/source/docs/WorldSkills/programming/creating-a-project.rst

    .. tab:: Java

       Open the appropriate VS Code ``FRC VS Code 2020`` and hit ``CTRL + Shift + P``.
-This will open the command pallete in VS Code.
+This will open the command palette in VS Code.
 Consult the Getting to know VS Code section if you are unsure of what to do!

-      In the command pallete search for the command ``WPILib: Create a new project``.
+      In the command palette search for the command ``WPILib: Create a new project``.
 An example is shown below.

       .. figure:: images/java/creating-a-project-1.png
          :align: center